Members of chambers have extensive experience of advising on and litigating environmental law issues, including:

 Inquest touching on the death of Ella Kissi-Debrah

-Jonathan Moffett QC and Julian Blake are representing the London Borough of Lewisham at this inquest into the death of a child with severe asthma which has been re-opened to consider whether air pollution contributed to her death.
+Jonathan Moffett KC and Julian Blake are representing the London Borough of Lewisham at this inquest into the death of a child with severe asthma which has been re-opened to consider whether air pollution contributed to her death.

 Case T-141/19-38 Sabo v European Parliament and European Council